2 Day Zion National Park Itinerary: A Complete Zion Travel Guide

 - Access – Grotto

-- Average hike time – 1 hour for middle pools and 2 hours for upper pools
+- Average hike time – 1 hour for the middle pools and 2 hours for the upper pools

 - Distance – upper 3 miles